The Sovereign Tech Fund is now part of the Sovereign Tech Agency.

 What are we funding?

-The Sovereign Tech Fund is commissioning work in several areas to improve the long-term sustainability of this important initiative on software supply chain security, focusing on the maintenance of critical tooling as well as the research and continued development of Reproducible Builds’ architecture.
+The Sovereign Tech Agency is commissioning work in several areas to improve the long-term sustainability of this important initiative on software supply chain security, focusing on the maintenance of critical tooling as well as the research and continued development of Reproducible Builds’ architecture.
 The team is targeting a fully reproducible computing platform with the Debian Linux operating system as an example of fully-reproducible large and complex software project.

 • Develop a reliable archive snapshot service for accessing software packages based on version numbers.